Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 XFX Swift AMD Radeon RX 9070 OC 16GB

-The dual 8-pin power connector is a benefit for upgraders: any PSU from the past five years with two 8-pin PCIe leads can power it directly, no adapter needed.
+The dual 8-pin power connector benefits upgraders: any PSU from the past five years with two 8-pin PCIe leads can power it directly, no adapter needed.
 It fits into PCIe 3.0, 4.0, and 5.0 slots without modification.

 AMD Ryzen 7 9800X3D